-My semester begins next week.
+My semester begins tomorrow.
 Like many academics, I find that keeping organized is critical to to maintain my sanity over the course of the semester and also to find a sense of balance between my teaching, writing, and home life.
 What's the first step in getting organized?

 Record your obligations.
-I've just completed my syllabi, so after I write this post I plan to enter all due dates and test dates into my calendar.
-Take note of all deadlines.
+I've just finished writing my syllabi, so after I complete this post I plan to enter all due dates and test dates into my calendar.
+Take note of all deadlines listed on each course syllabus (one one big calendar).
 I'll also note what topics I'm covering each week as well as the readings and whatever prep I have to do.
 Put it all out on paper so that you can see what you need to do and determine how to find time for other things that are important to you.